34+ Creative Summer Fundraising Ideas

 14. Film Showing

 This summer fundraising idea puts a fun spin on movie nights.
-Host a screening in a public park, or work with local businesses to secure a large enough area to host a drive-in.
+Host an outdoor movie screening in a public park or work with local businesses to secure a large enough area to host a drive-in.
 Sell tickets, popcorn, and candy to attendees and ask for a suggested donation at the gate.
-Possible summer blockbusters include: National Lampoon’s Vacation, Guardians of the Galaxy, and Marvel’s The Avengers.
+Consider showing summer blockbusters like National Lampoon’s Vacation, Jurassic Park, and The Avengers.

 16. Day Camp